Where Does The Body's Vitality Come From?

 Biotensegrity encapsulates the realization that this same system also occurs throughout nature.
 For the human body, at each level of organization, a linked tensile matrix is present that confers its stability.
 One French hand surgeon, Jean-Claude Guimberteau, has likewise done a remarkable job of demonstrating the presence of linked tensile structures at the level of fascia (a connective tissue present throughout the body many manual therapists work with), through small (magnified) cameras placed in the body during minimally invasive surgeries:

 Note: at the magnification scale used here and in his other videos, liquid crystalline water can be directly observed coating these structures.
 Also note its lubricating quality that allows the structures to slide past each other.
-This lubrication is extremely important and a variety of problems set in when it is lost.
+Loss of this lubrication appears to create a variety of issues within the body.

 As the years go by, there appears to be a greater consensus within the holistic medical field that biotensegrity is a valid model for understanding the body, and that linked networks of tension are present from the largest to the smallest levels of the body (e.g., the cytoskeleton is the elastic connecting unit within each cell).
 However, while this theory is frequently discussed, there are still two major unaddressed issues with it, which I believe liquid crystalline water can explain.

 The first is that in Guimberteau’s work, he had observed that tiny vacuoles (enclosed compartments filled with water) throughout the body form the basic incompressible unit that much of the body’s tensegrity depends upon.
-The second is that at an even higher magnification within cells (which also lack a clearly defined incompressible unit), while an elastic cytoskeleton is present, nothing is visibly holding it under tension (it is highly debatable if the cell’s connections to the extracellular matrix suffice to do this).
-This matters because the structural strength of tensegrity only emerges when a structure’s components are under tension.
+The second is that at an even higher magnification within cells, while a cytoskeleton is present that is under tension, there is nothing that can be seen which creates that tension (and it is highly debatable if the cell’s connections to the extracellular matrix suffice to create that tension).
+This matters because the structural strength of a tensegrity system only emerges when a structure’s components are under tension.

-In the case of the former, I believe that the microvacuoles filled with liquid crystalline (EZ) water (thus creating their incompressibility).
-In the case of water droplets, Pollack concluded that the mutual repulsion between positively charged protons (pushed to the center of the droplet by exclusion zones) creates an outwards force resisted by the liquid crystalline boundary of the droplet.
+In the case of the former, I believe that the microvacuoles are filled with liquid crystalline water (which cannot be compressed).
+In the case of water droplets, Pollack concluded that the mutual repulsion between positively charged protons (pushed to the center of the droplet by sheets of H3O2) creates an outwards force resisted by the liquid crystalline boundary of the droplet.
 The balance between these two forces results in the droplet assuming a spherical form, and I believe the same mechanism is at work in the microvacuoles throughout the human body.

 In the case of the latter, it is important to remember how much expansion is produced by proteins that create gels (many gels are over 99.9% water).
-Pollack, in turn, has shown that the liquid crystalline water that is constantly trying to form within the cell is unable to reach its full size due to proteins resisting the stretch that would have to occur for the liquid crystalline gel (that the surrounding proteins generate) to be able to reach its full size.
+Pollack, in turn, has shown that the liquid crystalline water that is constantly trying to form within the cell is unable to reach its full size due to proteins resisting the stretch that would have to occur were the liquid crystalline gel to grow to its full size.
 This happens both at the level of the cell (as the cytoskeleton stretches as the cell expands to its maximum size, until it cannot allow further expansion to occur) and within proteins throughout the cell.

-At the protein level, the body often relies on chemical bonds to be made between proteins to constrain the maximum expansion that can occur in response to a gel forming.
+At the protein level, the body often relies upon chemical bonds to be made between proteins to constrain the maximum expansion that can occur in response to a gel forming.
 Additionally, proteins can alternate between a folded and an unfolded conformation (e.g., a helix vs. a coil), something often determined by the tension applied to the protein (such as the expansive pressure of liquid crystalline water within a gel).
-There are a variety of importance consequences of this conformation change which will be discussed further with the physiology of muscles.
+There are a variety of importance consequences of this conformation change which will be discussed later in this article (e.g., for the physiology of muscles).

 Additionally, many other components of the body also appear to rely upon liquid crystalline water: